SiobhanP1/art-shop-ecommerce-store/README.md

 #### Responsiveness

 * This app was tested for responsiveness using the Google Chrome browser and Chrome DevTools.
 It has not been tested on other browsers.

-Some issues remain, particularly at smaller screen widths.
+#### Payments

+* Stripe was used to confirm successful payment using the test credit cards provided.

 ### Test Cases

 #### Test Case 1

-ADD IMAGES?

 1. Open the live app.
 The user is shown a home page with a large heading inviting the user to view local art.
 The user notices that there is a 'View Gallery' button.
 2. Click 'View Gallery'.
 The user is brought to the gallery/products page.
 The user notices that there are more products further down the page.